It’s okay to ‘maim’ my ‘name’ for I’m an inconsequential ‘thing’

 Mine is a ‘budget identity’, made on the cheap – no frills!

-But a long time ago, in the era of benign kings and cheerful souls
+But a long time ago, in the era of benign Kings and Queens

 My people’s fortunes and graces were celebrated afar

-On distant plains, if you’d paid attention, you’d hear their words
+On distant plains, if you paid attention, you’d hear their words

-But now they’re no more.
-Old ‘remains’ of Gandhara’s good days
+But now they are no more, Buddhist remains of Gandhara’s good days

 The old language has lost her script, its sounds fading into the winds